dotslashgabut/GeminiTranscriptionLab/README.md

 ## 📖 How to Use

 1. **Load Audio**: Use the "Upload" button for local files, paste a link in the URL box, or click "Record" to capture your voice.
 2. **Transcribe**: Click the "Transcribe" button.
 The dual panes will populate as the Gemini models process the audio.
+You can stop the process at any time if needed.
 3. **Navigate**: Use the built-in audio player.
 The transcript will highlight segments in real-time.
 Click any text to jump the audio to that part.
 4. **Translate & Listen**: Select a target language and hit "Translate".
 Once finished, click the speaker icon on translated segments to hear them.
 5. **Download**: Use the format buttons (Orig/Tran) at the top of each pane to save your work.